 - Name of the approving agency

 - Smoke developed number

-There first image below shows the labels on fire treated lumber - in this case, 2x4s used as temporary railings on a construction site.
-The second image shows the labels on fire treated plywood.
+The first image below shows a label on fire treated lumber - in this case, 2x4s used as temporary railings on a construction site.
+The second image shows a label on fire treated plywood.